 About student exchange

-As a student in Department of Political Science, you have many opportunities to go on exchange studies at universities abroad.
+As a student at the Department of Political Science, you have many opportunities to go on exchange studies at universities abroad.

 To study one or two terms abroad is a great way to gain experience, practice language skills and make contacts.
 Your student exchange can be credited towards your degree and need not mean that your study-period is extended.